The Mickey and Minnie’s Runaway Railway attraction at Disneyland will open on Jan. 27, Disneyland announced Thursday.

 People interested in attending the celebrations can visit the Disneyland website for more details on these offerings.
 The company will release new information ahead of the festivities.

-Parkgoers will still have a valid theme park ticket and reservation to enter the Disneyland Resort.
+Parkgoers will still have a valid theme park ticket and reservation to enter Disneyland Park.

 The company announced that theme park reservation is paused for dates beyond Jan.
 8, but will resume within the coming weeks.